Booking request for hiring Tansley Village Hall

 Expected hire charge

-A damage deposit of £50, separate from the hire charge, is required for private parties.
+A damage deposit of £50 in CASH, separate from the hire charge, is required for private parties/receptions.
 The deposit is returned if no damage/excess cleaning arises.
+The deposit is normally returned via BACS to the Hirer's nominated bank account, details of which must be given to the hiring manager when requested on/before the day of hire.

 Damage deposit applies